What Is Typosquatting?

 Frequently Asked Questions

-Typosquatting is a cyberattack where threat actors register domain names that mimic legitimate websites using common typing errors.
+Typosquatting is a cyberattack where attackers register domain names that mimic legitimate websites using common typing errors.
 For example, ‘gogle.com’ instead of ‘google.com’ or ‘arnazon.com’ instead of ‘amazon.com’.
 When users accidentally visit these fake domains, attackers steal their login credentials, install malware, or redirect them to fraudulent sites.
 Also called URL hijacking, typosquatting exploits predictable human typing mistakes to bypass security controls that focus on technical vulnerabilities.

 Yes, typosquatting is illegal in most jurisdictions.
 In the United States, the Anticybersquatting Consumer Protection Act (ACPA) allows trademark holders to sue for damages up to $100,000 per domain.
-Internationally, ICANN’s Uniform Domain-Name Dispute-Resolution Policy (UDRP) enables trademark owners to reclaim infringing domains.
+Internationally, ICANN’s Uniform Domain-Name Dispute-Resolution Policy (UDRP) lets trademark owners reclaim infringing domains.
 Facebook won a $2.8 million judgment against typosquatters using these legal frameworks.
 However, enforcement requires discovering the domains first, which is why continuous monitoring matters.

 Protect your domain through defensive registration and continuous monitoring.
 Register common misspellings, character substitutions, and alternative TLDs for your primary domains before attackers do.
 Monitor certificate transparency logs for new SSL certificates issued to similar domains.
 Use external attack surface management to detect lookalike domains as they’re registered.
 Implement DNS filtering to block known typosquatted domains at the network level.
 When you find infringing domains, file UDRP complaints or pursue legal action under ACPA.